One Day in Malaga: The Ultimate Itinerary with Local Tips

 This art gallery walks you through art from the 20th and 21st centuries and includes modern and contemporary artwork.
 You can enjoy their semi-permanent exhibition as well as their temporary ones during your visit.

-The ticket price slightly changes (4-9 euros) depending on the exhibition you want to visit.
-They also offer reduced tickets for holders of the youth Eurocard and other visitors (have a look if the reduced fee applies to you.)
+The general ticket price is 7 euros, and if you want to see the latest exhibitions, the entry is 9 euros.
+They also offer reduced tickets for holders of the youth Eurocard and other visitors (have a look to see if the reduced fee applies to you).

 Explore La Concepcion Botanical Garden

 La Concepcion Botanical Garden is situated in the north of Malaga, close to the motorway.
-However, you can still access the garden by public transport (take the number 2 bus route and walk 15 minutes from the last stop.)
+However, you can still access the garden by public transport (take the number 2 bus route and walk 15 minutes from the last stop) or by taking the hop-on hop-off sightseeing bus.

-The garden has a wide variety of plants – aquatic, prehistoric, and insectivorous, among many others.
+The garden features a diverse array of plants, including aquatic, prehistoric, and insectivorous species, among many others.

 But that is not all; the botanical garden has sculptures, a museum, fountains, a beautiful mansion used as a holiday home, social gatherings for aristocrats, politicians, artists, and other impressive features.

-One of the garden’s most picturesque and main spots is The Historical Viewpoint.
-This dome shows you a spectacular view of the cathedral, the Alcazaba and Gibralfaro Castle, and the seaside.
+One of the garden’s most picturesque and main spots is the Historical Viewpoint.
+This dome offers a spectacular view of the cathedral, the Alcazaba, Gibralfaro Castle, and the coastline.

 Go to Museo de Malaga

-In the art section, you can find incredible paintings from famous Spanish painters such as Murillo and Velazquez.
-But you can also contemplate works from local members of the MƔlaga School of Painting.
+In the art section, you can find incredible paintings from famous Spanish painters such as Murillo and Velázquez.
+But you can also contemplate works from local members of the Málaga School of Painting.

 Go on a day trip to Nerja